 4. Focus on the results -- while it's important that your memo describe the methods by which you gathered and analyzed the data informing your policy recommendations, the content should focus on explaining the results of your analysis and the logic underpinning your recommendations.
 Remember your audience.
 The reader is presumably a decision-maker with limited knowledge of the issue and with little time to contemplate the methods of analysis.
 The validity of your findings will be determined primarily by your reader's determination that your policy recommendations and supporting action items are realistic and rooted in sound reasoning.
 Review your memo and make sure the statement about how you gathered the data is brief and concise.
 If necessary, technical issues or raw data can be included as an appendix.

 5. Minimize subjective reasoning -- although the memo should be persuasive, avoid emphasizing your personal opinion about the topic.
 A policy memo should be written in a professional tone with recommendations based upon empirical reasoning while, at the same time, reflecting a level of passion about your topic.
 However, being passionate does not imply being opinionated.
 The memo should emphasize presenting all of the facts a reader would need to reach his or her own conclusions about the validity of your recommendations.

-6. Use of non-textual elements -- review all tables, charts, figures, graphs, or other non-textual elements and make sure they are labelled correctly.
+6. Use of non-textual elements -- review all tables, charts, figures, graphs, or other non-textual elements and make sure they are labeled correctly.
 Examine each in relation to the text and make sure they are described adequately and relate to the overall content of your memo.
 If these elements are located in appendices, make sure references to them within the text is correct [i.e., reference to Figure 2 is actually the table you want the reader to look at].